 More detailed info about the garden can be found on their official web page

-The cache is hidden outside of the park, but I strongly invite you to visit the beautiful park (there is another cache inside).
+The cache is reachable from outside, but I strongly invite you to visit the beautiful park (there is another cache inside).
 I haven't been inside in ages, so I was really pleasantly surprised when I saw how well maintained it is.
 Fantastic flowers, not one piece of garbage, broken branch or dry leaf.
 Several universities are close by, so you can find occasional couples exchanging kisses and romantic words on many benches around the park.
 The opening hours are a bit odd, the park is open only from April 1st to November 1st, so it is closed during the winter.
 The weekly opening hours are the following:

 The entrance is FREE!!